ya-spark/netview-frontend/docs/COMPONENTS.md

 - Owner role required for most operations

 #### Tenant Selection (`TenantSelection.tsx`)
-Page for selecting or creating a tenant/organization.
+Page for selecting or creating a tenant.

 **Features**:
 - Select from existing tenants (if user has access to multiple)
-- Create new tenant/organization
+- Create new tenant
 - Tenant ID validation and generation
-- Auto-generation of tenant ID from organization name
+- Auto-generation of tenant ID from tenant name

 **API Integration**:
 - Uses tenant API functions from `@/services/tenantApi`